deepmodeling/abacus-develop/docs/advanced/pp_orb.md

         the accept rise of spillage when optimizing the kinetic energy

-After preparing the ORBITAL_INPUT file, one just needs to run the script "$PATH_TO/generate_orbital.sh ORBITAL_INPUT" and wait for the results.
+After preparing the ORBITAL_INPUT file, one just needs to run the script `$PATH_TO/generate_orbital.sh ORBITAL_INPUT` and wait for the results.
 The results will be written into several output files under the directory $element.id_element/$Rcut/, for example 07_N/6/.

 Some output files listed here are useful.
 - ORBITAL_RESULTS.txt